-But first, we must say: Every move is different.
-To get the best idea of how much each of these moving options will cost, use our moving cost calculator.
+We’ll break all this down and more, but first we should point out that every move is different.
+To get an idea of how much each of these moving methods will cost you, use our moving cost calculator.

 Hiring a Moving Company

 Hiring a professional moving company means you’ll have less to worry about.
-Moving companies take care of the heavy lifting for you and they will do the driving.
-You can even hire a moving company to handle the packing and unpacking.
+Moving companies take care of the heavy lifting and do the driving for you.
+You can even hire a full-service moving company to handle the packing and unpacking.

-Moving with a professional moving company means the move will likely get done much faster than choosing the DIY route.
-In some cases, it may be about the same price to hire interstate movers compared to renting a moving truck.
+Transporting your belongings with a professional moving company means the move will likely be done much faster than doing so yourself.
+In some cases, it may be roughly the same price to hire interstate movers as it would to be to rent a moving truck.

-When you decide to go the DIY route for your move, you will need one of the truck rental companies.
-Renting a moving truck means you’ll be doing the driving, and you’ll be responsible for gas, tools, and other expenses along the way.
+If you decide to go the DIY route for your move, you’ll need to ensure you’re using a trustworthy truck rental company.
+Renting a moving truck means you’ll be doing the driving and paying to fill up the gas tank.

-A moving truck rental doesn’t offer any type of storage and you will either have to hire moving labor to help with loading and unloading or handle it yourself.
-You do gain control over when your items arrive and most truck rental companies will offer car towing options.
+A moving truck rental doesn’t come with labor, so you’ll either have to hire moving labor to help with loading and unloading or handle it yourself.
+You’re in charge of when and how your items arrive, but most truck rental companies do offer car towing options.